Asana, Pranayama & Teaching Techniques

 The study of Yogasana will make up the majority of this module, you’ll delve into the many poses, their alignment, benefits & the contraindications

-We’ll explore the principles & practice of Hatha Yoga & Vinyasa Flow Yoga.
+We’ll explore the principles & practice of Hatha Yoga, including Sun Salutations & Vinyasa Flow.

-We’ll investigate the rise in popularity of Yin, Restorative & Hot Yoga, as well as looking at the lineages, their benefits, histories & recent problems.
+We’ll investigate the rise in popularity of Yin Yoga & Yoga Nidra, as well as looking at the lineages, their benefits, histories & recent problems.

-We’ll debunk meditation & become creative with simple visualisations for use in class.
+We’ll look at meditation & utlise creative but simple visualisations for use in class.

 Uncomplicated pranayama & breath ratios for use in classes will be taught & we’ll study sound & mantra, looking at their uses during asana practice & on their own.